 2. YOU SHOULD ALWAYS USE LOOKALIKE AUDIENCES IN FACEBOOK ADS

-I learned a lot about digital ad campaigns and the strategy behind them and I would like to share this: for a high converting campaign, include a lookalike!
+I learnt a lot about digital ad campaigns and the strategy behind them.
+One important tip I learnt: for a high converting campaign, include a lookalike!

-We were working for a food company.
-Our primary goal was awareness: get people to know the brand.
-Therefore, we first separated our audience in two groups: “foodies” and “healthy eaters”.
+To start we separated our audience into two groups: “foodies” and “healthy eaters”.
 Each of these groups had slightly different interests.
-Once this was done, we created audiences called “lookalike Facebook engagers”, “lookalike website visits” and later “lookalike video views” .
-These included people who Facebook determines “looks the most like”/are similar to people who have engaged with the brand before.
+Once this was done, we created audiences called “lookalike Facebook engagers”, “lookalike website visits” and later “lookalike video views.”
+These groups included people who Facebook determines “looks the most like”/are similar to people who have engaged with the brand before.
 Facebook has far more knowledge than us, so we trust it to make the best connections.
 These audiences by far out performed our interest targeted groups.

-Later, we applied this strategy in nearly all the other campaigns I have witnessed.
+Later, we applied this strategy in nearly all the other campaigns I was involved in.

-Now that I know this, I will not miss out on using it again.
-Smart trick!
-And one more step towards more conversions and a higher return on investment. ?
+Now that I know this, I will not miss out on using lookalike groups again.
+It’s a smart trick!
+And takes you a step closer towards more conversions and a higher return on investment.

-3. NEGATIVE KEYWORDS SAVE YOU FROM SHOWING YOUR ADS TO NON-CONVERTERS IN GOOGLE ADS (AND SAVE MONEY
+3. NEGATIVE KEYWORDS SAVE YOUR ADS FROM BEING SHOWN TO NON-CONVERTERS IN GOOGLE ADS (AND SAVE MONEY)

-Google ads: most probably the platform I have enjoyed the most learning about (and it feels to me like one could learn about it eternally).
-Adding negative keywords is a good practice that I learned.
-For the same food company as in the previous point, we ran a Google Ad campaign aimed for conversions (maximising the amount of online purchases).
+Google ads is probably the platform I have enjoyed learning about the most (and there is so much to learn).
+Adding negative keywords is a good practice that I learnt.
+For the same food company as in the previous point, we ran a Google Ad campaign aimed at conversions (maximising the amount of online purchases).
 The food from this brand was Middle Eastern food.
-In the search terms however, we found that the ad was shown to people searching for other types of food like “egytian food”, “asian food” for instance.
+In the search terms however, we found that the ad was shown to people searching for other types of food like “Egyptian food”, or “Asian food” for instance.
 By selecting these search terms and adding them as negative keywords, we made sure to limit the amount of times it showed for people who wouldn’t buy them.